Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Compare RatesStart Now →

-According to NHTSA Prince Georges, Baltimore, Anne Arundel, and Baltimore County are the top four for fatal crashes involving speed.
+According to NHTSA, Prince George’s, Baltimore, Anne Arundel, and Baltimore County are the top four for fatal crashes involving speed.

-Speed doesn’t have to be a killer though.
-It is better to arrive alive after all.
+Speed doesn’t have to be a killer, though.
+It is better to arrive alive, after all.

 Fatalities in Crashes Involving an Alcohol-Impaired Driver